varepsilon123/IBKR-Dashboard/README.md

 ## To-do

 ### Styling
-1. Font styles: IBM Plex Mono for data tables.
-Noto Sans JP by default.
+1. ~~Font styles: IBM Plex Mono for data tables.
+Noto Sans JP by default.~~

 ### Features
 2. More API integrations and a dedicated page for each
 3. Start putting analysis into the application
+- Trend Identification
+  - Placeholder page is done
+- Fundamental Growth
+- Catalysts
+- Entry Points
+- Exit Points

 ### Analysis
 #### Trend Identification